-The Epiphany, therefore, signifies the manifestation of Jesus as Son of God and Savior of the world.
-He is not just the Old Testament‘s oft-prophesied messiah of the Jews.
-He is the Savior of Gentiles too — the Savior of all humanity.
+The Epiphany, therefore, signifies the manifestation of Jesus as Son of God and Savior of the world — not just the Old Testament‘s oft-prophesied messiah of the Jews, but the Savior of Gentiles too, the Savior of all humanity.

 As St. Paul wrote in his letter to the Ephesians 3:6:

 “the Gentiles are coheirs, members of the same body,